SassyFatCat/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML elements describe their content and make it easier for screen readers and other accessibility devices/software to navigate the page

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    1) Block elements automatically cause a line break meaning that they are the only element on their own line.
+Inline elements may share the line with other elements
+    2) Block elements can have padding, margin and have their height/width set, while inline elements cannot

 3. What are the 4 areas of the box model?

+        Content, padding, margin, border

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    On the cross axis

 5. Explain why git is valuable to a team of developers.

+    Because each developer can create their own branch and work on the same project, and then either merge or rebase their branch into the master.
+They can also revert to a previous commit if needed

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.